|

 purchased a half interest in the farm, distillery and

+mill.
 Abraham Overholt was the first

 discoverer of coal in that portion of Westmoreland Co.,